Migrant encounters at U.S.-Mexico border are at a 21-year high

 The migrants being encountered at the U.S.-Mexico border today differ demographically from those encountered during the last major increase in southwest migration, in May 2019.

-Single adults accounted for 64% of migrant encounters in June, up from 28% in May 2019, while people traveling in families represented 28%, down from 64%.
-The share of encounters involving unaccompanied minors was largely unchanged (8% in June vs. 9% in May 2019).
+Single adults accounted for 53% of migrant encounters in July, up from 28% in May 2019, while people traveling in families represented 38%, down from 64%.
+The share of encounters involving unaccompanied minors was unchanged at 9%.

-Migrants’ origin countries have also shifted, with Mexican nationals accounting for a larger share and people from the Northern Triangle countries – El Salvador, Guatemala and Honduras – representing a smaller share.
-In June, 33% of migrant encounters involved Mexican citizens, up from 13% in May 2019.
-People from the Northern Triangle countries accounted for 41% of encounters in June, down from 78% in May 2019.
+Migrants’ origin countries have also shifted since May 2019, with Mexican nationals accounting for a larger share of encounters and people from the Northern Triangle countries – El Salvador, Guatemala and Honduras – representing a smaller share.
+In July, 26% of migrant encounters involved Mexican citizens, up from 13% in May 2019.
+People from the Northern Triangle countries accounted for 45% of encounters in July, down from 78% in May 2019.

 Migration from countries other than Mexico and the Northern Triangle has also increased in recent months.
-Around a quarter of all encounters in June (26%) involved migrants from other countries, up from 9% in May 2019.
+Around three-in-ten encounters in July (29%) involved migrants from other countries, up from 9% in May 2019.